avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 router](https://en.wikipedia.org/wiki/Open_Shortest_Path_First#Router_types)?).
 Then we ride the backbone to London and from there directly to Lagos (undersea cable).
-Lagos only appears to have `br` devices, but they seem to cleanly take the role of `bb` devices in other metros.
+Lagos only appears to have `br` devices, but they seem to cleanly take the role of `bb` devices in other POPs.
 Perhaps it is not necessary to have a router here with a full internet routing table.
 After hitting the `br` device, we pass through the edge fabric until we reach a machine.